 UFV recognizes that students have the right to appeal decisions and practices that directly affect their academic standing.
-The Academic Appeal Guide and the Academic Appeals Policy (217) available on the website will help you to understand the appeal process and organize your appeal.
+The Final Grade Appeal Guide and the Final Grade Appeals Policy (217) available on the website will help you to understand the appeal process and organize your appeal.

-Faculty and staff members are encouraged to familiarize themselves with the Academic Appeals Policy and the appeals process.
+Faculty and staff members are encouraged to familiarize themselves with the Final Grade Appeals Policy and the appeals process.

 Contact the Director, Academic Integrity and Appeals if you have any questions.

 Students at UFV must take responsibility for ensuring they meet the requirements for academic integrity and for avoiding academic misconduct.
 The UFV community expects that all members will meet and maintain the highest standards of academic honesty.

 Therefore, students who are uncertain if they are violating the Student Conduct Policy have an obligation to seek advice, preferably from their instructor.
 Further advice can be sought from department or program heads and the Office for Academic Integrity and Appeals.
 A lack of familiarity with the Senate Policy or with the appropriate standards of academic honesty on the part of a student does not constitute a defense against its application.

 NOTE: The role of the Academic Integrity and Appeals office is to handle academic appeals and misconduct appeals.
 Issues concerning harassment will be referred on (please see the Harassment Prevention Policy 110.05) and students alleging instances of instructor misconduct will be forwarded to the relevant Dean.